-What Is A 14 Day Cooling Off Period
+What Is A 14 Day Cooling Off Period?

 30/10/2023

+Thinking of getting an insurance policy but worried you’ll be locked in if you’ve made a mistake?
 The good news is that in the UK you are by law entitled to a minimum 14-day cooling-off period on most insurance policies.
-This means you can cancel within this time without reason however you may still need to have your wits about you.
+This means you can cancel within this time without reason.
+However, this can still come with costs if you don’t have your wits about you.

 What is a cooling off period for car insurance?